webability-go/xcore/README.md

 - New xdatasetcollection_test.go for collection tests
 - New xdatasetcollectionts.go for thread safe dataset
 - New xdatasetcollectionts_test.go for thread safe datasetcollection tests
-- XLanguage are now thread safe with R/W mutexes
+- XLanguage is now thread safe with R/W mutexes

 v1.1.0 - 2020-03-01
 -----------------------